gophergala/goloso/README.md

 * NSQ, the message broker.

-* Goloso, conuming messages from NSQ and running Ansible playbooks.
+* Goloso, consuming messages from NSQ and running Ansible playbooks.

 ## Install Goloso